thucz/PanoGRF/README.md

-# PanoGRF
+# Code(Comming Soon)
-PanoGRF: Generalizable Spherical Radiance Fields for Wide-baseline Panoramas
+The pytorch implementation of PanoGRF: Generalizable Spherical Radiance Fields for Wide-baseline Panoramas